From ex-PS to CM to minister’s call records: Kerala Gold Smuggling case gets murkier

 New Delhi, July 16: As the investigations progress into the Kerala Gold Smuggling case, the trouble for the Kerala government appear to be increasing.

-The National Investigation Agency and the Customs are both probing the exact nature of the role played by M Shivasankar, who was recently removed as principal secretary to the chief minister.
+The National Investigation Agency (NIA) and the Customs are both probing the exact nature of the role played by M Shivasankar, who was recently removed as principal secretary to the Chief Minister.

 Now, the probe is focused around the lengthy calls made by Minister, K T Jaleel to Swapna Suresh, who is the second accused in the case.
 We are looking into it an NIA source told OneIndia.